By Joseph Bacchi, Head of Multi-Asset Trading and Investment Operations, Acadian Asset Management

-Many traders deal with a multitude of risks on a daily basis, especially: market, processing, compliance and cost.
+The diagram below illustrates the multitude of risks that many traders deal with on a daily basis.
 While breaching any of these can lead to adverse results, in equity trading there is typically an understanding that many downstream risks are being systematically managed and can be largely assumed to be under control.
 For an M-A trader, choosing which to focus on or ignore is not an option.
 Trading multiple products, in multiple venues, with multiple trading partners means having to understand not only the inherent front-end execution nuances in each, but also their back-end processing mechanisms, as well as an awareness of all issues related to regulation, settlement and compliance.

 Here are a few ways that the expanded risk insight can play out in the multi-asset world: